ceshine/ceshine-hugo/content/post/2026/20260327-claude-code-statusline/index.md

 1. The `--no-optional-locks` flag has been added to the `git status` command, so it no longer has the potential to leave a residual `.git/index.lock` file when interrupted.
 2. Rate limit usage now comes directly [from Claude Code](https://code.claude.com/docs/en/statusline#rate-limit-usage), removing the need for an additional background API call and the associated cache management workflow.

+Note: There is a Claude Code plugin named [claude-hud](https://github.com/jarrodwatts/claude-hud) that provides a much more powerful status-line implementation.
+However, it is too complicated for my needs, and I am not familiar with TypeScript.

 ### Setup and Updates

 **Prerequisite**: